lc1915/academic-kickstart/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-LIU Chang is a PhD candidate of information systems in the Business School of the Chinese University of Hong Kong.
+LIU Chang is a PhD candidate of Information Systems in the Department of Decision Sciences and Managerial Economics at the CUHK Business School, The Chinese University of Hong Kong.
+Her research draws from disciplines of machine learning, economics and psychology to shed light on social interaction behaviors in online platforms.

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+She has gained plentiful teaching assistant experience in both theoretical and practical courses, including big data management & analytics, business information systems, and.
+Her technological background enables